DAMO-DI-ML/SolarBoost/README.md

 # Experiment for SolarBoost

-This is the code for SolarBoost, a boosting method for distributed photovoltaic power forecasting.
+This is the code for SolarBoost, a boosting method for distributed photovoltaic power forecasting, developed by DAMO Academy, Alibaba Group

 ## Quick Start Guide